 All of these economic initiatives must be centred around employment, retaining jobs wherever we can, creating new ones to replace jobs that might be lost, and providing a strong focus on quality employment with good terms, conditions and work-life balance.
 The qualifications and retail excellence built up by someone who has worked for more than 30 years were quite clear from today's meeting with the Debenhams employees.
 They have a skill that is transferable to many other sectors.
 I have previously been a Minister of State with responsibility for skills, research and innovation.
 I am keenly aware of the skills of those working in the retail sector.

 I recognise that the workers of Debenhams have immediate questions and concerns on the redundancy payments they will receive as a result of the liquidation of this company.
 Again, we met officially with the representatives of the Debenhams workers to hear their views and concerns.
 It was clear to us from that discussion that the engagement between the liquidator, the company and the union representing employees has not yet concluded.
 They are working very closely together, having engaged in previous situations.
-It is important to note that the State will ensure that the statutory employment rights of the Debenhams are recognised.
+It is important to note that the State will ensure that the statutory employment rights of the Debenhams workers are recognised.
 There is quite strong legislation behind that, as we discussed here last week.
 The information and customer service of the Workplace Relations Commission can provide information on employment rights and equality and industrial relations matters.
 That body provides a very good service.
 I also recognise that the Debenhams liquidation is court supervised and remains before the High Court.
 These legal proceedings will need to conclude and it is essential that nothing prejudicial is said here tonight.
 We have borne that in mind when moving the Government's amendment.
 The resources available for distribution towards debts owed to employees and to other creditors, including State creditors, have not yet been confirmed by the liquidator.
-This is work is ongoing.
+This work is ongoing.

 I acknowledge that this is an exceptionally difficult situation for Debenhams employees and for the many small business owners who are suppliers to the company and have stock tied up in this.
 The Debenhams employees and their union recognise those concerns also.
 They are waiting for answers and are understandably concerned.
 Anybody running a small business now is in a difficult situation.
 I am aware that the Debenhams employees have raised the issue of collective redundancies.
 The redundancy payments to be made to employees in a collective redundancy situation are a matter between an employer and employees in the first instance.
 The employees had negotiated additional terms for themselves in recent years, and rightly so.
 However, the Social Insurance Fund provides a safety net for employees in situations where an employer cannot pay statutory redundancy payments due to financial difficulties or insolvency.